News and Information

 Cryogenic Scanning Electron Microscopy System (cryo-SEM)

-This will replace the Hitachi S4700 currently in our Hasselmo Hall site as well as ancillary hardware for specimen preparation and vacuum introduction.
+The new system will upgrade and improve cryoSEM capabilities in a growing range of applications and replace the Hitachi S-900 FEGSEM and ancillary hardware for specimen preparation and vacuum introduction currently in use in our Hasselmo Hall facility.
 The majority of the work performed with our current systems has involved cross-sectional imaging of liquid-applied coatings (e.g., latex).
 Here the concept is to see all ingredients, both solid and liquid, by fast freezing to solid state then fracturing the coating under vacuum, and keeping at cryogenic temperatures (i.e., solid) during electron-beam based imaging.
-The new system will upgrade and improve our capabilities in this line of work, and will importantly lower the effort barrier for new users to "enter the cryo-SEM game" in a growing range of applications.
 For information on using any of our cryo-SEM systems in the future, please contact staff members Chris Frethem or Jake Warner